aszelejak/az104/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 - ensuring that only properly tagged infrastructure resources can be added to infrastructure resource groups

 - remediating any non-compliant resources

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%203)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives